shrimantasatpati/insane_eclectic/README.md

 # insane_eclectic
-Heralding you to the eclectic's den
+Heralding you to the eclectic's den.